Oops! Sorry!!

 What is Rock Wool?

-Rockwool is a lightweight, eco-friendly growing medium perfect for starting seedlings in your Tower Garden.
-Made from spun volcanic rock, rockwool cubes hold water and nutrients while providing plenty of oxygen to encourage rapid, healthy root growth.
-This makes it ideal for vertical hydroponic gardening, helping you grow nutrient-dense greens and vegetables at home with ease.
+Rockwool is a lightweight, eco-friendly growing medium ideal for starting seedlings.
+Made from spun volcanic rock, it holds water and nutrients while allowing oxygen flow for rapid root development.
+This makes it perfect for vertical hydroponic gardening, helping you nurture nutrient-dense greens and vegetables at home.

 Collage of Tower Garden Seedling Starter Kit with rockwool, vermiculite, tray, and grow light for hydroponic gardening